Cattai Estate

-The Cattai Estate is a heritage-listed former farm and cultural landscape and now national park at Wisemans Ferry Road, Cattai, The Hills Shire, New South Wales, Australia.
+The Cattai Estate is a heritage-listed former farm and cultural landscape and now national park at Wisemans Ferry Road, Cattai, New South Wales, an outer suburb of Sydney, Australia.
 It was built from 1804 to 1821.
 It is also known as Caddai Estate, Cattai National Park and Caddie estate.
 The property is owned by Office of Environment and Heritage, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Indigenous history

 The original occupants of the area were the indigenous Darug people, whose area covered most of northern Sydney.
 The Darug, who certainly occupied the land 13,000 years ago and possibly as far back as 45,000 years had affiliations with a landscape that extended roughly from the coast to beyond the Hawkesbury River and from Broken Bay to as far south of Sydney as Campbelltown.
 Appreciating the Aboriginal "landscape" of the parks must be understood as being only a fragment of what was their real homelands.